ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 Nonetheless servers MAY decide to send the `RateLimit` fields in a trailer section.

+# Intermediaries

+An intermediary MUST NOT alter the RateLimit headers values in such a way as to communicate a more permissive quota-policy;
+this includes removing the RateLimit headers.

+An intermediary MAY alter the RateLimit headers in such a way as to communicate a more restrictive quota-policy when:

+- it is aware of the quota-unit semantic used by the Origin Server;
+- it implements this specification and enforces a quota-policy which is more restrictive than the one conveyed in the headers.

+An intermediary
+SHOULD forward a request even if it presumes that that request might not be serviced;
+the server returning the RateLimit headers is the sole responsible of enforcing the communicated quota-policy.

+This specification does not mandate any behavior on intermediaries respect to retries, nor requires that intermediaries have any role in respecting quota-policies.
+For example, it is legitimate for a proxy to retransmit a request without notifying the client, and thus consuming quota-units.

+# Caching

+The RateLimit headers MUST NOT be cached because their values are ephemeral.

+Apart from that, as is the ordinary case for HTTP caching ({{?RFC7234}}), a response with RateLimit header fields might be cached and re-used for subsequent requests.

 # Receiving RateLimit headers

 A client MUST process the received `RateLimit` headers.